yamin-shihab/study-notes/grade_7/math.md

 * A line is infinite, and its representation has 2 arrows.
 * A ray is infinite from a point, and its representation has 1 arrow.
 * A line segment is finite, and its representation has 0 arrows.
-* Drawing a line to divide a line segment into 2 equal parts is bisecting the segment.
+* Drawing a line (bisector) to divide a line segment into 2 equal parts is bisecting the segment.
-* The line drawn is the bisector.
 * When it is drawn at a 90-degree right angle, it is called a perpendicular bisector.
 * So perpendicular lines are lines that intersect to form a 90-degree right angle.
-* After drawing a segment, it can have a perpendicular bisector made using a compass, by opening it up to greater than half the segment length, then draw an arch from one point, then from the other.
+* After drawing a segment, it can have a perpendicular bisector made using a compass, by opening it up to greater than half the segment length, then drawing an arch from one point, then from the other.
 Where they intersect are the points for the bisector.
 * Making one with a protractor should be straightforward.
 * Notation to represent the whole thing is the 2 segment point letters, followed by a small horizontal line with a small vertical line coming out its top, followed by the 2 points of the bisector.
 (AB+CD (replace the plus sign))
-* Parallel lines are lines that never intersect onto each other, and are always the same distance away.
+* Parallel lines are lines that never intersect onto each other and are always the same distance away.
 * They can be made with a protractor by making a perpendicular line through a line, and then making another through the perpendicular line just made.
 * With a compass, make a perpendicular line through a line, and then making another through the perpendicular line just made.
 * Parallel lines can be labeled with the 2 letters for the points of the first line, then ||, then the 2 letters for the points of the second line.
 (AB||EF)